 Blog

-Top 5 Things to Consider When Applying for Social Security Disability in Oregon
+Top 5 Things to Consider When Applying for Disability in Oregon

 Social Security Disability Insurance (SSDI) is a valuable resource for those afflicted with injury or impairment.
 For those who qualify, the program can be the difference between poverty and making ends meet.
 However, the application and acceptance process can be complicated, daunting, and confusing.
 Only about 35-40% of applicants are eventually approved for disability insurance in Oregon, and we have one of the highest approval rates in the country!